 There are many benefits to using a telehealth service to help you with your obesity and weight loss goals [15,16].
 You can initiate your obesity management and treatment from the comfort of your home.
 In addition to the option of being prescribed an appropriate weight loss medication by a licensed healthcare provider, telehealth for obesity may include :

-Everlywell offers telehealth through Virtual Care Visits, which connects you with a qualified healthcare provider based on your availability from the comfort of your home over a remote video call.
+Everlywell offers access to telehealth through Virtual Care Visits (including an option for weight management online), which connects you with a qualified healthcare provider based on your availability from the comfort of your home over a remote video call.

 Weight management programs online: key points to know